atet/godot/README.md

 2. `Files` → `Preferences` → `Settings` → `Extensions` → `C#` → `Omnisharp` → Enable `Dotnet > Server: Use Omnisharp`

-### Do This per VSCode Restart
+### Do This per VS Code Restart

-**You must always initially open your Godot C# files by opening the project folder from VSCode and not from a C# script within Godot for Intellisense to work properly**
+**You must always initially open your Godot C# files by opening the project folder from VS Code and not from a C# script within Godot for Intellisense to work properly**

 1. `File` → `Open Folder...` → Navigate to top-level folder of Godot project
 2. Now you can open C# scripts from either VSCode or within Godot

-Intellisense should now be fully enabled in VSCode:
+Intellisense should now be fully enabled in VS Code:

 [![.img/fig5_vscode_intellisense.jpg](.img/fig5_vscode_intellisense.jpg)](#nolink)